-- ExpressVPN Fast with solid security, plus it can unblock tons of streaming sites like Netflix.
+- ExpressVPN Fast with solid security, plus it works with tons of streaming sites like Netflix.
 Includes router support and a smart DNS service if your Android device doesn’t support VPNs.
 Includes 30-day money-back guarantee.

 - CyberGhost Strict no-logs policy VPN with great security and super-fast streaming servers.
 Perfect for streaming.

 - PrivateVPN An up-and-comer that’s great for streaming while providing strong security and good connection speeds.